-- Gather information about the post and the organisation, such as job nature and requirements, development and outlook of the trade, etc.; - Assess your own personality, abilities, strengths and weaknesses with regard to the requirements of the post.
-Be prepared to "market" your strengths and show your potentials for improvements while answering the interviewers' questions; - Practise relevant skills related to the post you apply for, e.g. Chinese and English typing, computer software application, etc; - Double-check the information given in the application letter and the résumé to avoid inconsistencies; - Prepare concrete answers to questions often asked during interviews and rehearse the interview beforehand so that you will become more confident and less likely to get nervous in the interview.
-Workshops are also organised by various organisations to help job seekers prepare for interviews; - Pay attention to current affairs and hot topics; - Prepare some questions about the post and the recruiting organisation and raise them to the interviewers at the end of the interview; - Go to bed early the night before the interview - Sufficient rest will keep you in high spirits, enhance your confidence and ability to respond to changes; - Being late for a job interview is undesirable.
-It upsets you and leaves a poor impression on the interviewer - Plan the route and find out the traffic condition of the place of interview beforehand - Arrive preferably 15 minutes before the scheduled time to allow yourself time to settle down and get ready for the interview.
+- Gather information about the post and the organisation, such as job nature and requirements, development and outlook of the trade; - Assess your own personality, ability, strengths and weaknesses with regard to the requirements of the post.
+Be prepared to market your strengths and show your potentials for improvement while answering the interviewers' questions; - Practise relevant skills related to the post you apply for, e.g. Chinese and English typing, computer software application; - Double-check the information provided in the application letter and the résumé to avoid inconsistencies; - Prepare concrete answers to questions often asked during interviews and rehearse for the interview so that you will become more confident and less nervous in the interview.
+Workshops are also organised by various organisations to help job seekers prepare for interviews; - Pay attention to current affairs and hot topics; - Prepare some questions about the post and the recruiting organisation, and raise them to the interviewers at the end of the interview; - Go to bed early the night before the interview - Sufficient rest will keep you in high spirits, enhance your confidence and ability to respond to changes; - Being late for a job interview is undesirable.
+It upsets you and leaves a poor impression on the interviewer. - Plan the route and find out the traffic condition of the interview venue beforehand. - Arrive preferably 15 minutes before the scheduled time to give yourself sufficient time to settle down and get ready for the interview.

-Items to be brought
+Items to bring